 22. Nancy Tippins

 Selection of employees is one of the first and most important steps in ensuring an organization’s effectiveness.
-Dr. TIppins combines her psychology expertise and leadership skills to help companies:
+Dr. Tippins combines her industrial organizational psychology expertise and leadership skills to help companies:

 23. Elaine Pulakos

 Dr. Pulakos is an influential industrial organizational psychologist.
 Her work focuses on focuses on organizational agility and resilience.
 She has written articles that have fundamentally shifted performance management.
 Her influence in the field has been recognized by numerous awards, including the Society for Industrial and Organizational Psychology’s Distinguished Professional Contributions Award.

 She is currently the CEO of PDRI, a $200 million talent management business.
 Her publications include:

 - Transforming Performance Management to Drive Performance

 - Choosing effective talent assessments to strengthen your organization